bluerobotics/bluerobotics.github.io/indicator/index.md

 # Introduction

 The Subsea LED Indicator is a simple LED light with high pressure capability!
 It comes in a penetrator form factor for easy installation on any of our Watertight Enclosures and it comes in four colors: white, blue, green, and red!
 It operates on 3-20v and each light draws up to 30mA when used at 20v.
-A built in resistor makes it easy to use without any additional parts.
+A built-in resistor makes it easy to use without any additional parts.

 ## Quick Start